 Elijah C. Lovingfoss is the newest associate to join Kennerly, Montgomery & Finley.
-Having recently passed the Bar Exam, Eli is pending admission to the Tennessee Bar this November.
+Having recently passed the Bar Exam, Eli was admitted to the Tennessee Bar this October.
 Eli clerked for KMF during the spring and summer of 2019.

 Eli graduated first in his class from the University of Tennessee College of Law and was named the Outstanding Graduate for the Class of 2019 as well as nominated to be a member of the order of the Coif in recognition of his academic accomplishments.
 During his time in law school, Eli was the Editor-in-Chief of the Tennessee Journal of Race, Gender & Social Justice.
 He was also an Article Editor for The Tennessee Law Review, which awarded Eli with the Silver Pen Award for his case note on intellectual disabilities in death penalty proceedings.
 He also received the James L. Powers III Excellence in Criminal Advocacy Award for his work in the College of Law's Advocacy Clinic.

 Throughout his time in law school, Eli earned numerous awards for his academic work, having the highest grade in Torts I, Evidence, Federal Courts, Advocacy Clinic, Business Associations, Wills & Trusts, Administrative Law, Behavioral Economics, Constitutional Law, Investigatory Criminal Procedure, Secured Transactions, and Civil Pretrial Litigation.